vprokopov-do/digitalocean-snap/README.md

 ```
 git clone https://github.com/vprokopov-do/do-snap
 ```
 2. Modify `project.yml` and replace environment variable `token` with your personal access token.
-See the example `project.yml` in the next section.
+See the next section for the `project.yml` example.
 3. Modify `project.yml` and replace environment variable `droplet` with your Droplet ID.
 4. Modify `project.yml` and rename a function and a trigger to your Droplet's name.
 5. Rename the "your-droplet-name" directory to your Droplet's name.